kubernetes-sigs/aws-ebs-csi-driver/docs/tagging.md

 ```

 # Adding, Modifying, and Deleting Tags Of Existing Volumes
 The AWS EBS CSI Driver supports the modifying of tags of existing volumes through `VolumeAttributesClass.parameters` the examples below show the syntax for addition, modification, and deletion of tags within the `VolumeAttributesClass.parameters`.
-The driver (in v1.40.0 and later) also supports runtime string interpolation on tag values for a volume upon modification, which allows the specification of placeholder values for the PVC namespace, PVC name, and PV name, which will then be dynamically computed at runtime. **Note: Interpolated tags require the `--extra-modify-metadata` flag to be enabled on the `external-resizer` sidecar.
+The driver also supports runtime string interpolation on tag values for a volume upon modification, which allows the specification of placeholder values for the PVC namespace, PVC name, and PV name, which will then be dynamically computed at runtime.

+**Note: Interpolated tags require the `--extra-modify-metadata` flag to be enabled on the `external-resizer` sidecar.
 To modify Amazon EBS resource tags through VACs, ensure that you attach the following IAM Policy to the role used by your Amazon EBS CSI driver:**
 ```
 {
   "Version": "2012-10-17",